 Our CCB staff also begin their training BEFORE they arrive at CCB.
 New staff take part in ten hours of online training through Expert Online Training https://www.expertonlinetraining.com/ We assign staff to study topics such as homesickness, safe touch safe talk, bullying, communicating effectively with youth, professionalism in summer camp and conflict management.
 Return staff study topics on leadership and supervising others as well as higher level skills on camper behavior and management.
 We can then cater or on site training to build on these already obtained skills and advance the staffs knowledge and skills to a higher level for our campers.

 Applying to work at CCB is a lengthy and detailed process.
 Only the most dedicated, professional and prepared staff will be successful throughout the recruitment and onboarding procedures ensuring we have the best of the best working with our campers each summer.
-The 2019 team is 95% hired as of today with our highest return rate in years.
-More questions about hiring staff at CCB?
+We have begun hiring for summer 2020.
+More questions about hiring staff at CCB or want to apply?
 Email our Associate Director Kylie at firstname.lastname@example.org